 - Click OK twice.

-Word will replace the default bullet character with the selected checkbox.
+Word will replace the default bullet character with the selected checkbox (Figure C).
 This particular symbol won't let you check anything in the actual document, but it's great for printing.

 SEE: Cost comparison calculator: G Suite vs. Office 365 (Tech Pro Research)

-If you want the capability to check the checkbox within the Word document, use a content control (in Word 2003, use a Forms field).
+If you want to check or uncheck the checkbox with a simple click within the Word document, use a content control.
 These controls are available on the Developer tab, which isn't visible by default.
 To display the Developer tab, if necessary, do the following:

 - Check the Developer item in the list to the right.